 Harvard Club of Minnesota Annual Banquet

 Thomas Nichols, Professor at the US Naval War College and Instructor in Continuing Education at Harvard, will speak on "The Death of Expertise."
 Open to Harvard Club Members, those eligible for membership, and their guests.
-Signup deadline May 3.
+Registration is closed - Please enter the Waitlist for a chance at an open spot.

 People are now exposed to more information than ever before, provided both by technology and by increasing access to every level of education.
 These societal gains, however, have also helped fuel a surge in narcissistic and misguided intellectual egalitarianism that has crippled informed debates on any number of issues.
 Today, everyone knows everything: with only a quick trip through WebMD or Wikipedia, average citizens believe themselves to be on an equal intellectual footing with doctors and diplomats.
 All voices, even the most ridiculous, demand to be taken with equal seriousness, and any claim to the contrary is dismissed as undemocratic elitism.